Tribal Council Hall, Virgo

 “Prime suspect?
 How dare you!”

-She averted her eyes away from them and turned her attention towards the commotion.
+She averted her eyes away from them and turned her attention toward the commotion.
 The words were flying between two young men who looked around Bachiru’s age.
-One young man wore a painfully scarlet scarf that fell short only an inch or so above the ground.
+One young man wore a scarlet scarf that fell only an inch or so above the ground.
 At his ears hung fang-shaped earrings.
-The other man was draped in a loose yellow shawl patterned with blue zigzags and green polka dots.
+The other man was draped in a loose yellow shawl patterned with blue zig zags and green polka dots.

 “I spent a good portion of the last school year going out to each of the tribes’ lands and studying the flora native to each area.”
 A wide swooping finger was pointed.
 “Have you heard of sorrowheat?
 It’s a very rare and deadly plant that causes intense fevers that can lead to death.
 And do you know where such a plant is found?”

 There was a gasp amongst the crowd gathered.

 “Are you serious?
 How dare you imply that?!” the fang-earringed man snapped.
 “How dare you?
 The Imamu tribe and the Jino tribe have had close relations for years after we held the Shala Line during the war!”

 Atienna observed them and unconsciously flexed her fingers.
 She wondered if they truly saw a point in this confrontation.
 Where did they think their words would carry them?
 Speaking as if they’d experienced firsthand the bonds forged between the tribes and as if they had the power to bend and break the bonds just like that.
 Ah, but that was fine wasn’t it?